Semantic-Contact Fields for Category-Level Generalizable Tactile Tool Manipulation: Related Work

 \subsection{Tactile Perception and Sim-to-Real Transfer}

 The primary challenge in leveraging the tactile modality is converting high-dimensional, noisy sensor data into a useful representation.
 Vision-based sensors like GelSight \cite{yuan2017gelsight} provide rich, high-resolution topography, while taxel-based sensors offer direct force maps.
 Recent advances in tactile representation learning, such as T3 \cite{zhao2024transferable} and Sparsh \cite{higuera2024sparsh}, utilize self-supervision to learn robust encoders.
-However, these representations typically focus on intrinsic tactile features (direct sensor readings) rather than explicit spatial grounding (where the contact is on the tool), limiting their utility for precise tool dynamics modeling.
+However, these representations typically encode intrinsic tactile observations at the sensor surface, rather than grounding contact on the external tool geometry.
+This limits their direct use for tool manipulation, where the policy must reason about where and how the tool contacts the environment.

 Tactile manipulation is further hindered by the significant gap between simulated and real tactile physics.
 General tactile simulators \cite{wang2022tacto, si2022taxim, akinola2025tacsl} have made strides in modeling sensor deformation and optical properties.
 However, accurately capturing fine-grained contact mechanics—such as friction coefficients, hysteresis, and soft-body dynamics—remains computationally intensive and difficult to calibrate.
 As a result, policies trained purely in simulation \cite{ding2021sim, lin2023bi, akinola2025tacsl} often struggle to generalize to the unmodeled physical variations of the real world.
-To address this, we propose a real-world alignment strategy: by finetuning our contact estimator on a small set of heuristically labeled real-world data, we bridge the sensory gap efficiently without requiring high-fidelity simulation.
+To address this, we use simulation to learn geometry-aware contact priors, then fine-tune the contact estimator on a small set of pseudo-labeled real data to align real tactile sensor responses without requiring high-fidelity tactile simulation.